We know that exercise is good for us. Is it ever possible to do too much? What is the evidence?

 Can we become addicted to exercise?

 One special case is people addicted to exercise.
-As a 2013 article explained, ‘an individual who is addicted to exercise will continue exercising regardless of physical injury, personal inconvenience or disruption to other areas of life including marital strain, interference with work and lack of time for other activities.’
+As the article explained, ‘an individual who is addicted to exercise will continue exercising regardless of physical injury, personal inconvenience or disruption to other areas of life including marital strain, interference with work and lack of time for other activities.’
 An example of exercise addiction was reported by the BBC in 2019.
 However, the number of people addicted in this way is likely to be small.
 As with all addictions, professional help should be sought.

 These usually involve either sudden or gradual damage to: muscles, bones (e.g. stress fractures), ligaments, tendons, joints and cartilage.
 Knee injuries are one of the most common sport injuries amongst runners.